ynkt/enum/README.md

 ## Declare multiple values for each enumerator

-You can assign an array to the enumerator definitions.
+You can assign an array to the values of enumerators.
 Also, its values are automatically passed to the constructor as a variable length arguments.

 ```php